-Wake some number of threads waiting on a futex, optionally transferring ownership to the thread which was woken in the process.
+Wake some number of threads waiting on a futex, and set the ownership of the futex to nothing.

 #include <zircon/syscalls.h> zx_status_t zx_futex_wake(const zx_futex_t* value_ptr, uint32_t wake_count);

 Waking a futex causes wake_count threads waiting on the value_ptr futex to be woken up.

 Waking up zero threads is not an error condition.
 Passing in an unallocated address for value_ptr is not an error condition.